stgordillo/spotify_2023_python_project/README.md

 I then wanted to see which songs had the most streams.
 Interestingly, the Weeknd had the most streams with nearly 4 trillion streams and Taylor Swift wasn't even in the top 10, despite having the most songs in the list.
 I decided to show this information in both a bar chart and a pie chart in order to showcase the different ways to look at this information.

 Finally, I wanted to make use of that song attribute, "danceability".
-Here, I compared the danceability trait compared to the release year of songs and visualized it with a line chart in order to see that danceability had a large spike right before 2000, but has overall steadly increased over the years.
+Here, I compared the danceability trait compared to the release year of songs and visualized it with a line chart in order to see that danceability had a large spike right before 2000, but has overall steadily increased over the years.

 ## Visualizations
 You can find my visualizations for the the analysis by clicking the link below: